 At the southern most portion of the Catawba Trail in Mason-Dixon Park there is a mounment located in the center of the trail indicating the Mason Dixon line that was dedicated in 1883 between Pennsylvania and West Virginia.
 Just north of the monument is an Adirondack shelter with a grill made of stone.
 Those hiking the trail can spend a comfortable night in the shelter protected from the elements.

-For additional information, contact the Greene County Tourist Promotion Agency at www.greenecountytourism.org (Phone: 724-627-TOUR) or click here to download the Greene County Bicycling Map in PDF format.
+For additional information about bicycle PA Route A, go to www.bikepa.com or contact the Greene County Tourist Promotion Agency at greenecountytourism.org (Phone: 724-627-TOUR) or click here to download the Greene County Bicycling Map in PDF format.